Irina Tevzadze's Art and Fashion

 While focusing on cultivating creativity, acquisition of advanced knowledge and development of advanced design skills by her students, Irina introduced strong emphasis on sustainable practices by including in her courses such topics as zero-waste design, upcycling and circular fashion.

-Prior to joining ASU, since 2010, Irina served as a faculty member at the Fashion Program at Stephens College in Columbia, MO, where she taught art and fashion courses and served as the school's ambassador to the Council of Fashion Designers of America (CFDA) as she led and supervised the development, production and submission of her students' works to CFDA scholarship competitions.
+Prior to joining ASU, since 2010, Irina served as a faculty member at the highly ranked Fashion Program at Stephens College in Columbia, MO, where she taught art and fashion courses and served as the school's ambassador to the Council of Fashion Designers of America (CFDA), leading and supervising development, production and submission of students' works to CFDA scholarship competitions, which led to Stephens' fashion program becoming CFDA member in 2015.

-Below is a selection of links to videos and other resources featuring Irina's and her ASU FIDM colleagues' students' fashion collections showcased biannually at 'Uncertainty' and 'Compassion With Fashion', as well as thier other works and success stories.
+Below is a selection of links to videos and other resources about ASU FIDM biannual 'Uncertainty' and 'Compassion With Fashion' fashion shows, featuring students' senior fashion collections, as well as thier other works and success stories.